ChiriVulpes/soulus/README.md

 #### Nether Quartz (Damage)
 By default, the Skewer only deals 1 damage to each entity when they're not resistant to the damage.
 The Skewer can hold 64 Nether Quartz.
 At this point it will deal around 6 damage to entities when they're not resistant to the damage.

+#### Spider Eye (Poison)
+By default, the Skewer can hold up to 16 spider eyes.
+The more spider eyes, the higher the chance of the poison status effect being applied each time an entity takes damage from the skewer, from a 20% chance at 1 spider eye to a 100% chance at 16 spider eyes.

+#### Redstone Torch (Invert Default State)
+When inserted, the skewer will be extended by default, and a redstone signal will instead retract the spikes.

+#### Ash (Tether)
+By default, the Skewer can hold up to 16 ash.
+The more ash, the higher the chance of teleporting entities being tethered each time the entity takes damage from the skewer.
+The chance of tethering is 20% at 1 ash and 100% at 16 ash.

+#### Soul Catalyst (Player)
+If a soul catalyst is inserted, entities killed by the Skewer will drop the same drops as if a player killed the entity.
+This includes experience.

 ## Bone Drops [🡅](#table-of-contents)